dotnet/arcade/Documentation/Darc.md

 ### **`delete-channel`**

 Delete a channel.
-This channel must be in use by any subscriptions.
+This channel must not be in use by any subscriptions.

 *This is not a typical operation and you should consult with the (`@dnceng`) engineering team before doing so.*